Chocolate Babka Muffin

 Notes

-Compensate for the stand mixer.
+Compensate for stand mixer heat friction.